Critical Fermi surfaces in generic dimensions arising from transverse gauge field interactions: Model involving two transverse gauge fields

 \section{Model involving two $U(1)$ transverse gauge fields}

-In this section, we consider the $m$-dimensional Fermi surfaces of two different kinds of fermions (denoted by subscripts $1$ and $2$) coupled to two U(1) gauge fields, $a_c$ and $a_s$, in the context of deconfined Mott transition and deconfined metal-metal transition studied in Ref.~\onlinecite{debanjan} (for $m=1$).
-The fermion fields $\psi_{1,\pm,j}$ and $\psi_{2,\pm,j}$ carry negative charges under the even ($a_c + a_s$) and odd ($a_c - a_s$) combinations of the gauge fields, and hence the action takes the form: \begin{widetext}
+In this section, we consider the $m$-dimensional Fermi surfaces of two different kinds of fermions (denoted by subscripts $1$ and $2$) coupled to two U(1) gauge fields, $a_c$ and $a_s$, in the context of deconfined Mott transition and deconfined metal-metal transition studied in Ref.~\cite{debanjan} (for $m=1$).
+The theoretical motivation of Ref.~\cite{debanjan} was to study a distinct class of quantum phase transitions between a Fermi liquid and a Mott insulator \cite{sachdev_2011}, or between two metals that have Fermi surfaces with finite but different sizes on either side of the transition \cite{keimer,vojta}.
+These have been dubbed by the authors as deconfined Mott transition (DMT), and deconfined metal-metal transition (DM$^2$T), respectively.
+These problems can be formulated using a fictitious / emergent $U(2)$ gauge field, but the authors showed that this non-abelian gauge field is `quasi-abelianized' such that a related $U(1) \times U(1)$ gauge theory can capture many essential features.
+In this $U(1) \times U(1)$ gauge theory, the fermion fields $\psi_{1,\pm,j}$ and $\psi_{2,\pm,j}$ carry negative charges under the even ($a_c + a_s$) and odd ($a_c - a_s$) combinations of the gauge fields.
+We revisit this problem using our dimensional regularization scheme because using this technique, we can study this system in generic dimensions, and also perform higher-loop diagrams giving order by order corrections in $\epsilon$.